 - Alternate cooking method tip: Cook meat in a crock pot so it stays warm in the slow cooker and people can build their own as they like.

-Taco in a Bag (Walking Tacos with Doritos)
+Taco in a Bag (Walking Tacos)

 Ingredients

-- 1 pound ground beef
+- 1 pound Ground beef

-- 1 tablespoon taco seasoning
+- 1 tablespoon Taco seasoning

-- ½ cup water
+- ½ cup Water

-- 4 snack size bags Fritos, or Doritos
+- 4 Snack size bags Fritos, or Doritos

 - Shredded cheddar cheese